trisongz/lazyops/docs/RefactorPlan.md

 ### Phase 4: Documentation & Tooling

+- [ ] Setup Mintlify documentation for the refactored library.
-- [ ] Set up `black` formatting configuration (e.g., in `pyproject.toml`) and apply it.
+- [ ] Develop and implement automated testing for the refactored library.
-- [ ] Set up Mintlify for documentation generation.
+- [ ] Set up CI/CD pipeline for the refactored library.
-    - Configure Mintlify to parse Google-style docstrings.
+- [ ] Develop and implement a clear set of guidelines and rules based on how the library has been developed thus far.
-    - Structure documentation content.
+- [ ] Setup library documentation via Mintlify.
-- [ ] Implement CI/CD workflow (e.g., GitHub Actions) to automatically build and push documentation updates upon version changes/tags.
+- [ ] Be able to automatically push documentation update whenever the library\'s version is updated.
+- [ ] Improve the changelogs.
-- [ ] Review and improve `changelogs.md`.
+- [ ] Improve inline code annotations to be more consistent and descriptive (IDE experience).
-- [ ] Enhance overall repository documentation (e.g., architecture overview, detailed usage examples).
+- [ ] Prepare the repo for usage with Cursor (LLM Assistance).

-### Phase 5: Finalization

-- [ ] Finalize `CONTRIBUTING.md` with Testing and Commit/PR guidelines.
+- [ ] Prepare and rework the project README to be up to date.
-- [ ] Review all changes and ensure consistency.
+- [ ] Greatly improve repo documentation (beyond README/CONTRIBUTING).